 Civil Engineering | Oil, Gas, and Energy

 Stein, Jeffery D., "Cuando Viene el Agua: Percepciones de los Impactos Sociales del Proyecto Hidroeléctrico “Chan-75” en las Comunidades Ubicadas en la Cuenca del Río Changuinola, Bocas del Toro" (2007).
 Independent Study Project (ISP) Collection.
-Paper 235.
+235.